Fine particles (PM2.5)

 - Annual standard: 12 µg/m3

 All areas of the state meet the daily and annual standards for fine particles.
 However, even areas that meet the federal regulatory requirements can experience days where air pollution levels are considered unhealthy.
-The Minnesota Pollution Control Agency (MPCA) issues air pollution health alerts on days where pollutant concentrations may cause adverse health effects.
+The Minnesota Pollution Control Agency (MPCA) issues air quality alerts on days where pollutant concentrations may cause adverse health effects.

 Fine particle monitors in Minnesota